zoobab/screen-static-coreos/README.md

 ==========================

 This is screen compiled statically for CoreOS.
-CoreOS does not have screen, so it is a bit painfull to have logn lasting jobs **without** restorting to a container, which many disadvandtages.
+CoreOS does not have screen, so it is a bit painfull to have long lasting jobs **without** using a container, which many disadvantages.

 You can build the whole thing with ./build.sh, and you should end up with a static binary in: